636 Employment and Social Law

-- The legal regulation of the collective labour relations: the trade union freedom, employee participation and the strike.
+- The legal regulation of the collective employment relations: the trade union freedom, employee participation, prevention and resolution of the labour conflicts.

-- The legal regulation of the social security and the social security systems in the world.
+- The legal regulation of the employment, labour market and the insurances against the unemployment.

-- The legal regulation of the labour market.
+- The legal regulation of the pension assurance.

-- The legal regulation of the pension and disability insurance, the health insurance, the family protection and family benefits.
+- The legal regulation of the health insurance, health care, family protection and family benefits.

 - The legal regulation of the social protection.